oricalvo/systemjs-middleware/README.md

 npm install redux
 ```

-And tries to import redux by running
+And try to import redux by running

 ```
 require("redux");